chubbard/gratum/README.md

        }.
        go()

-This allows you to provide a rejection category and a free form description.
+This allows you to provide a [`RejectionCategory`](https://chubbard.github.io/gratum/gratum/etl/RejectionCategory.html) and a free form description.
 Using categories is a great way to quickly group types of rejections into more easily managed sets.

 ### What's in a name?